AR-ORG/kubernetes-federation/README.md

 # Multi cloud Kubernetes Federation  AWS (KinD) + Google Kubernetes Engine (GKE) on Federation v2

+Pre-requisites -

+a. one AWS EC2 (preferably t2.xlarge) instance to install federated control plane and kubernetes cluster using KinD
+b.
+EC2 instance to have gcloud CLI installed to interact with Google Cloud to create GKE cluster (This is optional as GKE can also be installed from the console )
+c.
+Atleast 20 GB storage on EC2

 1. apt-get update

 2. Install GO